Detecting and preventing toll fraud with the ‘Antifraud Cop’

 The main fraudulent usage of any phone system is toll fraud.
 In this article, we discuss how the Freshcaller Antifraud Cop is built to fight this very malpractice.

 In 2015, the Communications Fraud Control Association (CFCA) published a study attributing losses above USD 38 billion to toll fraud.
 An update from Twilio attributes an annual loss of USD 10 billion to this particular kind of telecom fraud.
 But, what exactly is toll fraud?

 Toll fraud, also known as International Revenue Sharing Fraud (IRSF), is any activity committed by a fraudulent user of a phone system to make high volumes of international calls on expensive routes.
 One of the most common methods employed by fraudsters is to make calls to premium rate numbers — numbers with charges higher than normal, and more importantly, part of the call charge for these numbers is paid to the service provider.
 So, fraudsters exploit the credits available to them in a phone system and generate revenue just by placing these premium calls.

 With the advent of VoIP, virtual phone numbers and cloud phone systems, it has become increasingly easy to commit toll fraud so much so that it has grown 6x since 2013.
 If the revenue losses do not scare us, this scale at which it is growing should!

 What are the different types of fraudulent usage?

 In Freshcaller or any other phone system, fraudsters make money through payment fraud or accounts abuse.

 1) Payment fraud

-Fraudsters also use stolen credit cards to activate a Freshcaller account, and can add a lot of phone credits using such cards.
-This will give unlimited access to the fraudster to create call traffic for the toll fraud.
+Fraudsters can use stolen credit cards to activate a Freshcaller account, and add a lot of phone credits using such cards.
+This will give them unlimited access to create call traffic for committing the toll fraud.